Brett Murphy: Early life and acting career

-Murphy was born October 4, 1991 in Worcester, Massachusetts.
+Murphy was born on October 4, 1991, in Worcester, Massachusetts.
 His early life included a child acting career spanning theater, commercials, films, and television shows.
-Murphy's acting career spanned 2003 until 2006.
+Murphy's acting career spanned 2003 to 2006.
 After performing in local youth theatre, Murphy appeared in commercials including for Disney World, Ocean Spray, General Mills, Campbell's, The New York Post, and Papa Gino's.
 From 2003 until 2005, Murphy had a recurring role as Edwin in five episodes of the ABC sitcom Hope and Faith.
 In 2005, Murphy had a role in the feature film Fever Pitch as Ryan.
 In 2005, Murphy appeared in the feature film Fever Pitch and an episode of Saturday Night Live.
-Murphy's last professional acting credit was an appearance in the pilot Damages.
+Murphy's last professional acting credit was an appearance in the pilot episode of Damages.
 Murphy attended St. John's High School in Shrewsbury, Massachusetts.

 Education

 Murphy studied non-fiction writing at the University of Pittsburgh and graduated with a Bachelor of Arts on Dec.
 14, 2013, summa cum laude.
 He subsequently attended the University of California, Berkeley's Graduate School of Journalism, graduating with a Master of Journalism in May 2016.